9trocode/OpenFing/README.md

 **OpenFing** is a fast, lightweight network scanner written in Zig.
 It discovers devices on your local network and displays detailed information including IP addresses, MAC addresses, vendor/manufacturer info, and device types — similar to the popular Fing app, but open source and runs in your terminal.

+## Why OpenFing?

+Fing's original free Command Line Interface (CLI) tool has become difficult or impossible to download as the company shifted focus to paid Fing Desktop and Agent products.
+Their strategy now centers on subscription-based offerings (Starter and Premium tiers) for continuous monitoring and advanced features.

+**Problems with the new Fing model:**

+- **Monetization over simplicity** — Core functionality now locked behind subscription tiers
+- **Privacy concerns** — The newer apps require user accounts and upload network data to third-party servers
+- **Feature bloat** — Simple network scanning buried under GUI complexity and cloud integrations

+**OpenFing offers an alternative:**

+- ✅ **Free and open source** — No subscriptions, no accounts, no data collection
+- ✅ **Privacy-first** — All scanning happens locally, nothing leaves your machine
+- ✅ **Simple CLI** — Does one thing well: scans your network and shows you what's connected
+- ✅ **Lightweight** — Single binary, no dependencies beyond optional `arp-scan`

+For users who value privacy and simplicity, OpenFing brings back the straightforward network scanning experience that Fing used to provide.

 ## Features

 - 🚀 **Fast scanning** using ARP protocol